jyolx/OS_Project/README.md

 ## Folders and their purpose

 ### i.
 Client
-- Contains sample client python code to simulate client requests.
+- Contains sample client python code in `client.py` to simulate client requests.

+- Run `clean.sh` to clear the previously stored data received from the server.
+- A `data` directory gets created to store the data requested by the client.

 ### ii.
 Server